-To avoid missing important emails, please add her email (EJuarez@iha4health.org) to your address book.
-And feel free to reach out to Eskarlethe with any questions.
+Please add her email (EJuarez@iha4health.org) to your address book to avoid missing important emails about the conference.
+And feel free to reach out to her if you have any questions about the conference.
 She will be happy to help you.

 This handy checklist outlines your speaker duties.
-(More detail is provided in the Speaker Duty Details section below.)
+More detail is provided in the sections below.

 Step 1: Register for the Conference